 5. The Stoa with Portico

-Once an elegant walkway, the stoa offered shade and a place for social gatherings.
+Once an elegant walkway, the stoa offered shade and a place for social gatherings, providing a glimpse into the daily life of ancient visitors..

 Visiting Letoon